Plan Your Visit

 Explore Lyndhurst, a majestic estate on the banks of the magnificent Hudson River, where every visitor can experience firsthand an American icon of architecture and landscape.
 Located in the Lower Hudson Valley, Lyndhurst’s proximity to New York City makes it an easily accessible day trip by train or car.
 Whether you are a first-time visitor or returning guest there is always something new to discover.

-Spend a day outdoors exploring the magnificent grounds of Lyndhurst.
-Enjoy 67-acres of property, discovering restored Civil War-era pathways, sit in one of three restored viewing platforms perched on rock outcroppings, and enjoy unparalleled views of the widest point of the Hudson River, fountains, specialty gardens, and numerous outbuildings.
+Spend a day outdoors exploring the 67-acres of magnificent grounds at Lyndhurst.
+Discover the restored Civil War-era pathways, sit on one of three viewing platforms perched on rock outcroppings, and enjoy unparalleled views of the widest point of the Hudson River.
+There are also fountains, specialty gardens, and numerous outbuildings.